 Visual Studio Code

-Visual Studio Code is a free distribution source-code editor developed by Microsoft for Windows, Linux and macOS.
+Visual Studio Code is a free source-code editor developed by Microsoft for Windows, Linux and macOS.
 It can be extended via extensions, available through a central repository to add language support, new programming languages, themes, and debuggers, or perform static code analysis.
 It can be downloaded for free from the official website.

-, click on PlatformIO IDE
+• Click on the PlatformIO IDE result.

 Create a new Project from PIO Home.